score-p/scorep_cli_score/README.md

-# scorep_cli_score
+# scorep-cli-score

-scorep_cli_score is a user interface for scorep-score based on ncurses.
+scorep-cli-score is a user interface for scorep-score based on ncurses.
 It lets you create filter files by sorting and filtering regions.
 [1]

 ## Installation